raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

 ### nginx

-* Create a nginx configuration file for the Homer website with a HTTPS server listening on port 4873
+* Create a nginx configuration file for the Homer website with an HTTPS server listening on port 4873

   ```sh
   $ sudo nano /etc/nginx/sites-available/homer-ssl.conf